IBM/platinum-demos/docs/tech-sales-enablement-creating-a-compliance-catalog-from-csv/demo-instructions.md

 ### **Pre-requisites**

-Below is a list of pre-requisites that need to be setup prior to beginning this PoV.
+Below is a list of pre-requisites that need to be set up prior to beginning this PoV.

 * Docker or Podman
 * Microsoft Excel